iftee/react-cocktail-database/README.md

 - Peristant regular and dark mode.

 ## Developer Instruction
-For a fresh got clone, to install all node dependencies, use
+After a fresh `git clone`, to install all node dependencies, use
 ```shell
 npm install
 ```